andrew/ultimate-awesome/README.md

 - [awesome-osu-tournaments](https://github.com/MiraiSubject/awesome-osu-tournaments) - A collection of useful tools and resources for managing an osu! tournament.
 - [awesome-remote-working](https://github.com/mkassm/awesome-remote-working) -  A curated list of awesome websites and companies for remote working, interships and hackathons.
 - [awesome-postgres-hacking](https://github.com/pghacking/awesome-postgres-hacking) - A curated list of awesome PostgreSQL hacking resources.
-- [awesome-agentic-search](https://github.com/qhjqhj00/awesome-agentic-search) - 🔍 Awesome Agentic Search is a curated list of papers, tools, and resources on agentic search—where AI agents plan, search, and reason to answer complex questions.
-Explore the latest research, benchmarks, and industry solutions for next-gen search-enhanced AI! 🤖✨.
 - [awesome-aws-research](https://github.com/randyridgley/awesome-aws-research) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources for Academic Researchers new to AWS.
 - [awesome-tesla](https://github.com/rjohnson3/awesome-tesla) - Awesome resources for Tesla vehicles.
 - [awesome-computational-neuroscience](https://github.com/sakimarquis/awesome-computational-neuroscience) - An awesome list of computational neuroscience and computational cognitive science.